On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: -Approach For Net-Free and Extended-Gem-Free Chordal Graphs

-For $H$-free chordal graphs, however, there are still many open cases.
-Motivated by the $G^2$ approach in \cite{BraEscFri2015}, and the result of Milani\v c \cite{Milan2012} showing that for ($S_{1,2,2}$,net)-free graphs $G$, its square $G^2$ is claw-free, we show in the next section that $G^2$ is chordal for $H$-free chordal graphs with e.d.s.\ when $H$ is a net or an extended gem (see Figure \ref{netextgem} - extended gem generalizes $S_{1,2,2}$), and thus, WED is solvable in polynomial time for these two graph classes.
+Motivated by the $G^2$ approach in \cite{BraEscFri2015,BraEscFriKar2017}, and the result of Milani\v c \cite{Milan2012} showing that for ($S_{1,2,2}$,net)-free graphs $G$, its square $G^2$ is claw-free, we show in this section that $G^2$ is chordal for $H$-free chordal graphs with e.d.s.\ when $H$ is a net or an extended gem (see Figure \ref{netextgem} - extended gem generalizes $S_{1,2,2}$ and some other subgraphs), and thus, WED is solvable in polynomial time for these two graph classes.